zhouyl/flowblade/docs/components/overlay/modal.md

 # Modal

 Modal dialog component for displaying content in an overlay with backdrop.
 Perfect for confirmations, forms, and detailed content that requires user attention.
+Modal provides a flexible way to display modal dialogs.

 ## Requirements